Canadian banks make up a significant portion of investment portfolios in Canada.

 - Distribution frequency: Monthly

-TBNK.TO is a brand new Canadian bank ETF from TD Asset Management.
-It was established in April 2023 and tracks the largest bank stocks on the TSX.
+TBNK.TO is a newer Canadian bank ETF from TD Asset Management.
+It was established in 2023 and tracks the largest bank stocks on the TSX.

 As with most other Canadian bank ETFs, TBNK pays monthly dividends and holds only Canadian bank stocks.
 With a reasonable 0.27% MER, you only pay about $2.70 for every $1,000 invested annually.